Skip to Main Content

 Accessing Legal Dictionaries

 Black's Law Dictionary is the most commonly used law dictionary in the United States.
-The 11th edition (2019) is available in Westlaw and in print in the Law Library's reference section on the 3rd floor at KF 156 .B53.
+The newly published 12th edition (2024) is available in Westlaw and is also available in print in the Law Library's reference section on the 3rd floor at KF 156 .B53 2024.

 Other law dictionaries available in print and electronic format include: